andrey-voter/clearpixai/QUICKSTART.md

-# ClearPixAI - Quick Start Guide for MLOps
+# ClearPixAI - Quick Start Guide

 This guide will get you from zero to trained model in under 10 minutes.